ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-practical-examples.md

 requirements.
 Hash tables also support efficient insertion of new records.
 While deletions can also be supported efficiently, too many deletions lead to some degradation in performance for the remaining operations.
-However, the hash table can be reorganized periodically to restore the system to peak efficiency.
-Such reorganization can occur offline so as not to affect ATM transactions.
+However, the hash table can be reorganised periodically to restore the system to peak efficiency.
+Such reorganisation can occur offline so as not to affect ATM transactions.